XMM-Newton SSC: Science Analysis Software (SAS)

 Software for the cross-correlation of XMM-Newton source lists with archival catalogues is the responsibility of the Strasbourg team at OAS.

-For more information please see the Science Operations Centre at the European Space Astronomy Centre (ESAC) SAS page .
+For more information please see the SAS pages hosted by the Science Operations Centre at the European Space Astronomy Centre (ESAC) .

 All queries or comments relating to the XMM-Newton SAS should be directed to the ESA XMM-Newton helpdesk (http://xmm.esac.esa.int/xmmhelp) in the first instance.